-The Comprehensive School Site Safety Plan was developed for Alternative School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
+The Comprehensive School Site Safety Plan was developed in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most recent school safety plan was reviewed and updated by school staff in December, 2018.
-Staff responsibilities and safety plan updates were discussed with staff in December, 2018.
+The school's most recent school safety plan was reviewed and updated by school staff in December 2018.
+Staff responsibilities and safety plan updates are discussed annually with staff.